lzwjava/blog-source/_posts/en/2025-01-08-ai-search-en.md

 ---
 layout: post
-title: "A Case Using Search in ChatGPT"
+title: A Case Using Search in ChatGPT
+translated: false
 ---

 **Zhiwei:**